Photo Courtesy of IMDB

 No matter what year it is, people seem to claim that the “golden age” of television is upon us.
 2016 was, admittedly, a relatively impressive year for the small screen in both comedy and drama.
 Returning and new shows gave it their all throughout the year, yielding splendid and watchable results.
 Whether you call it the golden age or just a good year, here are the best TV shows of 2016.

 - Game of Thrones– After five seasons, a show can start to lose its spark or creative thrust.
 This is certainly not the case for HBO’s “Game of Thrones.”
 Fascinating character work goes a long way, especially when you also have dragons.
 The layered story of the hit series continues to surprise and excite viewers with twist and turns, along with more of what the fans love.
 As a cherry on top of the proverbial cake, the action has never been better.
 Sweeping cinematography accompanying some expertly produced editing creates an otherworldly effect for “Game of Thrones.”
 This all leads to a climax that will leave viewers spinning and will stick in their heads long after they finish binging.
 “Game of Thrones” is officially the 2016 best TV show tournament champion.
+It’s a must-watch!
+There’s no excuse for not watching this show as it has something for everyone.
+If you haven’t watched it because you live in a country like Australia, you can learn how to get HBO in Australia so you are able to catch up, ready for season 6!

 - Angie Tribeca– Spoof comedy has been seemingly dead in the world of cinema, but it is alive and well in television.
 Created and produced by Steve Carell, “Angie Tribeca” provides audiences with intentionally and hilariously stupid antics.
 A cop show where the cops are idiots and nothing really matters may sound intolerable, but the show is a blast to watch.
 Helmed by a delightfully off-kilter performance from Rashida Jones, “Angie Tribeca” works as a sort of homage to “The Naked Gun” or “Monty Python.”
 Stupid in a smart way is possible when carefully crafted.
 “Angie Tribeca” is fun through and through, and it’s talented cast and producers know it.